almostengr/CakephpNwsApi/README.md

 # cakephp-nws-api

-Interact with the National Weather Service API
+Interact with the National Weather Service API using CakePHP Plugin